billsanto/redcapy/README.md

 This code contains several basic methods to access a Redcap 7/8 server instance using the Python API.
 The Redcap API offers a broader array of features not implemented here.
 It may be possible to add any other Redcap endpoint not available here by adapting the Python 2 examples in the API Playground and this library.

 It was originally tested with Redcap version 7.4.7 and Python 3.5.
-Select methods have been tested on Redcap 8.1.3.
-This library will not work with Python 2 in all likelihood.
+This library will not work with Python 2.x in all likelihood.
+(The Redcap API Playground provides code examples for Python 2)

-Only JSON output has been tested (not XML/CSV yet).
+Only JSON output has been implemented (not XML/CSV yet).

 A notebook containing a template for unit tests has been provided, which itself has not been tested recently.

-Currently, the following features are known to work in 8.1.3 and are being used in production code for a number of currently active NIH sponsored protocols:
+Currently, the following features are known to work in Redcap 8.5.9 and are being used for production code:
 - import records
 - import file
 - export records
 - delete record
+- export data dictionary
+- export survey link

 The following worked in 7.4.7 but have not been tested recently.
 Similarly, the unit test notebook has not been recently updated.
-- export data dictionary

 - export events
 - delete form